erickampman/erickampman/README.md

 I'm Eric Kampman.
+I've been a software developer for many years, and am proficient in Swift, Objective-C(++), C++ and C.

+I'm focused on iOS and MacOS multiplatform target apps.
+Latest projects:
-I've been a software developer for many years, mostly in the embedded C world.
-I'm actively pursuing iOS and MacOS development, and am currently working on iOS/MacOS AudioUnits.
-I've released AudMod on the Apple Store for macOS, a phase modulation and waveshaping synthesizer.
+- AudMod software synth on the Apple Store for macOS, a phase modulation and waveshaping synthesizer.
 Check it out -- it's free!
-Also delving into MIDI 2.0, SwiftUI and SwiftData.
+- TSP software synth, still in alpha.
+Waiting on a bug fix from Apple.
+TSP stands for "Triangle, Sawtooth, Pulse" (oscillators).
+  - This includes multiple routing options for lots of flexibility
+  - Will be available for macOS and ipadOS
+- Job Search apps, in progress.
+Will be macOS/iOS/ipadOS

 <!---
 erickampman/erickampman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.